-Since most of our customers would prefer that the unit be tailored to be more bass-friendly, ToneDexters bought at Gollihur Music have been updated to have the latest version of the Bass firmware preinstalled
+Since most of our customers would prefer that the unit be tailored to be more bass-friendly, ToneDexters bought at Gollihur Music are always updated to have the most current version of the Bass firmware preinstalled

-Using it with something else?
+Are you planning on using it with a different instrument?
 No worries.
 Switching out is easy by downloading the alternate firmware versions from the Audio Sprockets website

 - Works on any acoustic instrument, with most active or passive piezo pickup systems